The best part about this method?

-Its Free and you do not need any fancy equipment or a laboratory to do this.
+It's Free and you do not need any fancy equipment or a laboratory to Test silk.

 Although, you can perform this test at your home or at the vendor’s shop/factory.
 You should have instant access to water, use a sink or go outside.

 Do not worry, the instructions are easy to follow but adequate measures are necessary to ensure safety.

 How to Identify Silk Using Burn Test - Video

 We recommend that you watch this demonstration video first to know what to expect when performing the silk test.